samyak-max/Globetrotter/README.md

 # Backend:
 ## **Overview**

 This project consists of multiple microservices that together form "The Globetrotter Challenge – The Ultimate Travel Guessing Game!"
 Each microservice is responsible for a specific part of the application and they communicate with each other using REST APIs and Feign clients.
+The backend is deployed on **AWS ECS** container, using **Fargate**.

 ## **Microservices**